 Apple is unlikely to make an iPod the size of a PSP—the bulk of such a device simply doesn’t fit with the iPod designers’ keep-it-simple- and -portable philosophy.
 Therefore the iPod must learn to play horizontally.

 Steve Jobs takes the stage dressed in a plush blue tuxedo.
 Before him is the latest iPod model, blasting the Hit of the Day while resting on a sleek black podium.
 A nattily attired Phil Schiller crosses from stage left, handing Jobs a hula-hoop.
 Jobs kicks the podium out from beneath the iPod, leaving the media player floating miraculously in mid-air.
 With a flourish, Jobs passes the hoop over the iPod time and again.

 The audience roars its approval.

-Okay, so maybe demanding an anti-gravity iPod is a bit much, but surely, iPods of the future needn’t require cables for listening
+Okay, so maybe demanding an anti-gravity iPod is a bit much, but surely, iPods of the future needn’t require cables for listening or syncing.

 Stage One is conjuring up an iPod that plays through wireless headphones.
 Yes, a few manufacturers have offered wireless Bluetooth headphones for the iPod, but, due to poor construction and general discomfort, they’ve hardly been a raging success.
 This isn’t a solution best left up to third-parties.
 Apple has the know-how (and access to the iPod’s many internal wonders) to make future iPods broadcast to a roomful of unattached headphones.